-The service shall ensure that generic policy documents are reviewed and specified to meet the individual and unique circumstance of the service.
+The service shall ensure that generic policy documents, samples and templates accessed are reviewed and customised to meet the individual and unique circumstance of the service.

 Sourcing of policies shall where possible include reference to expert documentation, resources, guidelines and principles as associated with such policy.